 Dressed Cucumbers appear quite commonly on Japanese restaurant menus and today’s post is inspired by such a dish I enjoyed in one of them a while ago.
 I haven’t tried to completely reproduce that recipe (it was quite spicy, for starters), but I have borrowed the idea of using good, thick slices rather than the thinner ones you generally get…

 - 1 tsp.
 Sugar;

 - ½ tsp.
 Sesame Oil;

 - 1 tsp.
 Rice Vinegar;

 Cut the cucumbers into slices about ¾ of an inch thick then toss with the salt and leave to sit for 30 minutes or so.

 Drain off any juices that have accumulated then rinse well.
 Next, squeeze the slices well to expel as much water as possible.
 Doing it between two pieces of paper towel works well but be careful as it is easy to make thick slices split.

-Mix together the remaining ingredients (except the sesame seeds) and toss the cucumber in the mixture.
-Allow to sit for 30 minutes to an hour.
-When ready to serve, plate and garnish with sesame seeds.
+Finally, mix together the remaining ingredients (except the sesame seeds) and toss the cucumber in the mixture.
+Allow to sit for 30 minutes to an hour, and, when ready to serve, plate and garnish with sesame seeds.

 This turned out quite nicely but I might make a few changes next time.
 The restaurant version peeled the cucumbers before slicing and I would try that next time (or partially peel for a striped effect).
 Also, the restaurant dressing, while spicy, also seemed to have dashi in it and I think that would work well here too.